You are currently viewing Living A Life Under Medication

 What is a drug’s half-life?

 There is no such thing as a one-size-fits-all test when it comes to drug testing.
-The end goal for most drug tests is to detect a substance within a substance.
+The end goal of most employers is probably to create and maintain a drug-free workplace.
+In order to do that, some employers prefer getting training for work place drug testing and prevention methods.
+Taking this route can enable employers to implement drug-free workplace policies, detect and prevent substance abuse, and minimize the risk of liability and safety hazards.
+The basis of a test is to detect a substance within an individual.
 With drugs, this means that the testing laboratories are trying to determine the levels of a drug in a user’s system.
 The length of time it stays in a testing subject’s system depends on a variety of factors, including the drug’s chemical composition, the age and metabolism of the individual, the dosage consumed, the length of time the drug is used, and the amount consumed.

 A drug’s half-life is how long it takes for half of the amount of a drug to dissipate from your body.
 It depends in large part on how quickly the drug is absorbed.
 Drugs that are absorbed through the digestive tract have a half-life of about 3 to 4 hours.
 Cocaine, heroin, and methamphetamine are absorbed through the skin and have a half-life of only about an hour.
 Drugs that are taken orally or injected into the bloodstream generally have a half-life of 24 to 48 hours.